AndriBaal/rogue_like/README.md

 ## BUGS
 - [x] Teleport through walls & objects
 - [ ] ?Camera does not center correctly when starting a game becuase of the popup
-- [ ] When you load a game the menu points in the inventory are stacked and not deserialized properly
+- [x] When you load a game the menu points in the inventory are stacked and not deserialized properly
+- [ ] Fix greyed out skill tree nodes after deserialization
 - [x] Fix multihit with ice wave
 - [x] Fix standing in spikes
 - [x] Center camera does not center correctly